-This Live-in Aide Addendum dated , is attached to and made a part of the Lease dated by an d between (Lanc llord) and · · · · · · · · · · · · · · · · · · · (Tenant(s)) for apartment number in Apartments is hereby amended with the addition of this Addendum.
-Unless terminated or modified as provided herein, this Addendum shall remain in force throughout the term of the Lease. • 311 1 C 111 alli ili ioice unoughout the term of the Lease.
+This Live-in Aide Addendum dated , is attached to and made a part of the Lease dated by a and between (Landlord ) and (Tenant(s)) for apartment number in Apartments is hereby amended with the addition of this s Addendum.
+Unless terminated or modified as provided herein, this Addendum shall re main in force e throughout the term of the Lease.

 DEFINITION OF LIVE-IN AIDE